Frank Miller: Style and influence

 Although still conforming to traditional comic book styles, Miller infused his first issue of Daredevil with his own film noir style.
 Miller sketched the roofs of New York in an attempt to give his Daredevil art an authentic feel not commonly seen in superhero comics at the time.
 One journalist commented:

 Daredevil's New York, under Frank's run, became darker and more dangerous than the Spider-Man New York he'd seemingly lived in before.
 New York City itself, particularly Daredevil's Hell's Kitchen neighborhood, became as much a character as the shadowy crimefighter; the stories often took place on the rooftop level, with water towers, pipes and chimneys jutting out to create a skyline reminiscent of German Expressionism's dramatic edges and shadows.

 Ronin shows some of the strongest influences of manga and bande dessinée on Miller's style, both in the artwork and narrative style.
 Sin City was drawn in black and white to emphasize its film noir origins.
 Miller has said he opposes naturalism in comic art: "People are attempting to bring a superficial reality to superheroes which is rather stupid.
 They work best as the flamboyant fantasies they are.
 I mean, these are characters that are broad and big.
 I don't need to see sweat patches under Superman's arms.
 I want to see him fly."

 Miller considers the Argentinian comic book artist Alberto Breccia as one of his personal mentors, even declaring that (regarding modernity in comics), "It all started with Breccia".
 In that same regard, Miller's work in Sin City has been analyzed by South American writers and artists –as well as European critics like Yexus– as being based or inspired in Breccia's groundbreaking style, especially regarding the latter's chiaroscuros and strong use of stark black-and-white technique.

+Miller has cited a wide range of aesthetic inspirations, both inside and outside the comics medium; these include Will Eisner, Bernard Krigstein, Ayn Rand, Kazuo Koike, Clint Eastwood films and particularly Dirty Harry, samurai cinema, and kung fu films.